 Neighbourhoods against terrorism

-With the safety of the public its highest priority, Surrey Police has an ongoing commitment to deter and tackle terrorism and precautionary checks of locations across the county remain a key tactic in the fight against terrorism.
+Surrey Police has an ongoing commitment to deter and tackle terrorism (Surrey Police website) and precautionary checks of locations across the county remain a key tactic in the fight against terrorism.

 Everyone has a role to play in keeping the county safe and your support is needed.